Title IX: Policy on Sexual Harassment

 5. Reporting for criminal prosecution - Reporting to the police

-Sexual assault and some other forms of sexual misconduct are crimes, and may be reported to law enforcement for investigation.
+Sexual assault and some other forms of sexual misconduct are crimes and may be reported to law enforcement for investigation.
 Students, faculty, staff, employees, contractors, vendors, and visitors may report to the police and also report internally.
 You do not need to choose one or the other.

 The Booneville Police generally have jurisdiction over incidents occurring in the city of Booneville, MS.

 If the sexual assault occurs on campus, call 911 or 662.720.6687 to contact the NEMCC Police.
-Although an assault may occur off campus, the victim may report the incident to Campus Police that will assist the victim with contacting the appropriate law enforcement agency.
+Although an assault may occur off campus, the victim may report the incident to Campus Police who will assist the victim with contacting the appropriate law enforcement agency.

 In cases involving potential criminal conduct, consistent with state and local law, the College will determine whether appropriate law enforcement or other authorities should be notified.